DataDog/documentation/content/en/serverless/installation/nodejs.md

 ## Installation

 Datadog offers many different ways to enable instrumentation for your serverless applications.
 Choose a method below that best suits your needs.
 Datadog generally recommends using the Datadog CLI.
+You **must** follow the instructions for "Container Image" if your application is deployed as a container image.

 {{< tabs >}}
 {{% tab "Datadog CLI" %}}